You are currently browsing the tag archive for the ‘F-4 Phantom’ tag.

 All of the stories are true.
 Some took an astonishing amount of research, ballooned into huge, huge stories, then were often allowed to simmer for some time until I could edit them down to whatever the essence of the story actually was.
 I have one unpublished one that has so much research it that it’s ballooned to 12 pages when there’s really only about 3 pages of story in there, but that’s how the writing process is… Find what you need.
 Distill it down to its very core, then take that and make it better.

 I did a little looking through the stories and found some little snippets that made me think – and made me smile as I read through them all.
-They’re below – in the order they were published, so the subject matter and themes are pretty random, but there was a reason for each one of them.
+They’re below – in the order they were published (not the order they were written in), so the subject matter and themes are pretty random, but there was a reason for each one of them.
 So, cue the music, and here’s a selection of quotes and thoughts from the stories (with links to the originals) that made me smile, or laugh, or think, or sometimes just cry.

 1. From the story: “Cat Piss and Asphalt”